ka-tsu-ra/minimal-blog/blog/improving-the-cache-performance-of-the-polyfill-service-even-more.md

 With all these functions in place the end result is that all 6 of those URLs become identical, which means they will have the same hash key inside Varnish Cache and therefore all point to the same single cached response, increasing the cache-hit ratio and decreasing the amount of requests that need to go all the way back to servers for polyfill.io.

-## Normalising the user-agent header inside Varnish Cache
+## Normalising the User-Agent header inside Varnish Cache

 In the previous section I omitted the fact that one of the options in the API is to set the User-Agent in the URL via the `ua` query parameter.
 This is a very important feature with regards to caching because it means that we can have a different cached entry for each User-Agent making a request.
 This means that there will be a lot of cache entries and it will make the cache-hit ratio really low.
-The reason that would happen is because User-Agent values *vary a lot*; [whatismybrowser.com](https://developers.whatismybrowser.com/useragents/explore/) has collected 840,000 unique user-agents and keeps finding new ones every day.
+The reason that would happen is because User-Agent values *vary a lot*; [whatismybrowser.com](https://developers.whatismybrowser.com/useragents/explore/) has collected 840,000 unique User-Agents and keeps finding new ones every day.

 Luckily for polyfill.io we only care about the User-Agent family, major, and minor version.
 In polyfill.io v1 and v2 we had an API endpoint that would take a User-Agent and return a version of it which only had the family, major, and minor version.
 This worked very well but introduced some complications in the VCL.
-Since the API endpoint was implemented in the polyfill.io server it meant that a request without a `ua` query parameter would first need to go to this ua-specific endpoint to find out what its normalised user-agent value was, and then go to its original destination to return a polyfill bundle.
+Since the API endpoint was implemented in the polyfill.io server it meant that a request without a `ua` query parameter would first need to go to this ua-specific endpoint to find out what its normalised User-Agent value was, and then go to its original destination to return a polyfill bundle.

 In v3 we have implemented this API endpoint as a function in VCL, which has removed the complications around making two requests to the polyfill.io server.
-The way that we parse user-agents now is by compiling the [uaparser.org](https://www.uaparser.org/) into VCL for the polyfill.io service and into JS for the [polyfill-library](https://github.com/Financial-Times/polyfill-library) npm package.
+The way that we parse User-Agents now is by compiling the [uaparser.org](https://www.uaparser.org/) into VCL for the polyfill.io service and into JS for the [polyfill-library](https://github.com/Financial-Times/polyfill-library) npm package.

 [You can view the code for this at fiddle.fastlydemo.net/fiddle/f857ab79](https://fiddle.fastlydemo.net/fiddle/f857ab79/embedded)